GitHub-Insight-ANZ-Lab/copilot-lab-home-gallery-angular/labs/exercise-3.md

 Let's ask copilot to explain how the route parameter works in the `Copilot Chat`.
 Keep the `routes.ts` open and you can selected relevant lines and text blocks to be more targeted.

-In `src/app/housing-location/housing-location.component.ts`, ask copilot to add an anchor tag to the section element and include the routerLink directive.
-You can use shortcut key to find up to 10 suggestions from copilot.
+In `src/app/housing-location/housing-location.component.ts`, ask copilot to add an anchor tag called `Learn More` to the section element and include the routerLink directive to `/details`.

 <details>
   <summary>Hint - Possible Solution</summary>